-Standard rate (1/6 of VAT-inclusive price) 20.0% Registration level from 1 April 2019 £85,000 per annum Deregistration level from 1 April 2019 £83,000 per annum charges VAT on its sales (output tax).
+Value added tax (VAT) is an indirect tax on sales of goods and services.
+In general, a taxable business pays VAT on its purchases (input tax) and charges VAT on its sales (output tax).
 Taxable businesses are required to pass on the output tax to HMRC and may reclaim input tax.
-From 1 April 2019 businesses with an annual turnover of taxable goods and services of more than £85,000 are required to register for VAT.
+From 1 April 2020 businesses with an annual turnover of taxable goods and services of more than £85,000 are required to register for VAT.
 Businesses with a turnover of less than £83,000 may elect to deregister.
-It is also possible to voluntarily register for VAT where turnover is below £85,000 if this is seen to be beneficial.
+It is also possible to voluntarily register for VAT where turnover is below

+£85,000 if this is seen to be beneficial.
 Once registered VAT returns are normally submitted to HMRC quarterly (although it is possible to apply for monthly VAT returns subject to certain conditions - see below).